-It is a critical piece of equipment where you collect the incoming and/or outgoing weight information that is needed to buy or sell and meet legal-for-trade requirements.
+It is a critical piece of equipment where you collect the incoming and/or outgoing weight information to buy or sell and meet legal-for-trade requirements.
 Before making such an important purchase, it pays to consider carefully where and how you plan to use the truck scale.

 Consulting with an experienced and proven supplier at an early stage in the specification process can help to ensure that you get everything right.
 In the meantime, here’s some insight into some common issues and how to avoid them.

 Evaluate the physical aspects of your site and the types of truck scales available.
-Platforms can be mounted above ground, with ramps for accessing the driving surface, or pit mounted so that the driving surface is level with the surrounding grade.
+Platforms mount above ground, with ramps for accessing the driving surface, or pit mounted so that the driving surface is level with the surrounding grade.

 Above ground systems can take up a significant amount of space on site because of the ramps.
 Conversely, pit mounted truck scales will take up less surface area, but the civil and foundation work required can make them a more expensive option.
 Your chosen supplier will be able to advise on the best type of truck scale for your particular site and usage requirements.